NordicSemiconductor/nrf-device-lister-js/README.md

 // serial ports (which are not USB devices and therefore do not report
 // any serial numbers)
 // 'noserialnumber' events that happen on consecutive enumerations are throttled down: only
-// the first one is emmited.
+// the first one is emitted.
 lister.on('noserialnumber', function(device){
     // the only parameter is a non-conflated device.
     // It will look like: